 None of the platforms I’ve mentioned above can really match up to YouTube in terms of content and viewership and that’s something we have to come to terms with — for now.
 Switching to different sites for your daily dose of entertainment still does well to break the constant stream of information Google collects on you.

 That said, if you’re still using Google as your search engine, switching to YouTube alternatives won’t stop it from tracking you.
-No other way to escape it other than going completely anonymous with CyberGhost VPN.
+Consider switching to a privacy-focused browser and making your connection private with CyberGhost VPN.

 Yes, Google owns YouTube.
 It purchased the company back in 2006 for $1.65 billion.
 Alphabet, the larger parent company which is a multinational tech conglomerate, owns both Google and Youtube though.

 Tech giants like Google, Meta, and Amazon are hungry for your data.
-Gain back your right to privacy and surf anonymously at all times with CyberGhost VPN.
+Gain back your right to privacy at all times with CyberGhost VPN.

 YouTube collects a lot of information on viewers.
 It tracks your location, language, age, gender, what time you’re active on the site, what devices you use, and what channels and videos interest you.